vybeauregard/Yii2-Cupcakes/README.md

 ##Controllers
 > _[Where do you think **you're** going?](http://youtu.be/mk74WprmZxY#t=12)_

 Controllers direct traffic between the browser and the data.
 Yii2 knows that when a user requests the page at `cupcakes/list` to talk to the cupcakes controller and find out what it says to do with `actionList()`.
-From the context provided by the verb list, we can deduct that this route will produce a list of all the cupcakes that are available.
+From the context provided by the verb ***list***, we can deduct that this route will produce a list of all the cupcakes that are available.

-_`controllers/CupcakesController.php`_
+_`controllers/CupcakesController.php`:_
 ```php
 namespace app\controllers;